bparanj/crystal/programming/rails/identify-users-backend.md

 ### 5. **Handle Exceptions**

-If the token is invalid, expired, or doesn't have the required information, your middleware should handle these exceptions appropriately, typically by sending a 401 Unauthorized response.
+If the token is invalid, expired, or doesn't have the required information, your middleware should handle these exceptions appropriately,  by sending a 401 Unauthorized response.

 ### 6. **Secure User Data**